roberl54/advanced-authentication-practice/README.md

 * Else just return JSON as normal

 ### Secured Components
 * Create 3 class components it doesn’t matter what they are
 * componentDidMount should use fetch to make a GET request to a secured path that you create
-* In App.js renderApp, add routes for them these components
+* In App.js renderApp, add routes for these components

 ### App
 * Fix App.js handleSignUp
     * It is common practice to make sure you know what password you are typing in by having the user type it in twice and ensure they typed the same thing each time
     * It is not checking whether password and confirm password are the same.
 Implement this logic and show an error message.
     * The promise callback function is not handling the error of if you sign up with a username that already exists
     * Check whether an error message was returned from the server and show it.

 ### TopNavbar.js